Altinn/altinn-register/README.md

 ```

-TO stop the container running Register
+To stop the container running Register

 ```cmd
 podman stop altinn-register
 ```

+The register solution is now available locally at http://localhost:5020/.
+To access swagger use http://localhost:5020/swagger.

 ### With .NET